 Moving like the earth in motion

 And though the sun hid behind a mask of clouds

 And chasing winds came in contact with their skin

 Chrysalis (noun): the transitional state of a pupa before it becomes an adult butterfly or moth.

 This photo series explores the body’s movement and blooming through life’s stages: suffering, pain, and trauma; and the joys of living, loving, and belonging by being reborn and reshaped into something or someone, and by allowing our imaginations to become a reality.

 Namafu Amutse is filmmaker, photographer, art director, and writer from Swakopmund, Namibia.
 She is currently pursuing a Bachelors of Education Honours degree in English and German at the University of Namibia (UNAM).
-Her work is fuelled by Southern African tradition, feminism, and afrofuturism.
-She also wrote and directed her short film ‘Mukumo’, which premiered in July, 2020 at the National Theater of Namibia.
+Her work is fuelled by Southern African tradition, feminism, and Afrofuturism.
+She also wrote and directed her short film ‘Mukumo’, which premiered in July, 2020 at the National Theatre of Namibia.